solliancenet/ica-wbs/Whiteboard design session/design-challenge-guide-facilitator.md

     -   The presentation, objections, and feedback should take no longer than 15 minutes

-    -   If needed, the trainer may also provide feedback
+    -   If needed, the facilitator may also provide feedback

 ## Wrap-up